Nacxht/shogunId-bot/readme.md

 # Feature

-Here is a list and flowchart of the features of this bot:
+Here is a list and flowchart of the features of this bot (I haven't created flowcharts for some commands yet):
 **Moderation:**
 <ul>
     <li>